-Activity Key Elements 1.1 Community Space Prepare a Structure Plan around Piesse Park incorporating open space , , upgrades.
+Activity Key Elements 1.1 Community Space Prepare a Structure Plan around Piesse Park incorporating open space upgrades.
 Status: Adopted Structure Plan in October 2016.
 Produce medium density housing around Piesse Park with an 'urban living in the country' theme.
-Status: Piesse Lake Residential Concept Plans being developed.
+Status: Piesse Lake Residential Concept Plans adopted November 2017.
 Develop guidelines and planning requirements to deliver significant shade to car parking areas.
 Status: This item has not been progressed.
 Engage with LandCorp and the Department of Housing for the timely delivery of lots and housing to the market.
 Status: Council have engaged with LandCorp in relation to the development of Piesse Lake.
-Pursue quality affordable housing for Local and State Government transient employees.
+Purse quality affordable housing for Local and State Government transient employees.
 Status: GSDC Affordable Housing Project addresses this specific need, the Shire is engaged and the project is ongoing.
 1.2 Options for specific Provide a range of affordable housing that accommodates young needs adults within and around the town centre.
 Status: As above.
 Identify a suitable location for a future senior citizen centre.
-Status: Proposal is under consideration.
+Status: Proposal is under development.
 Provide for a lifestyle village at Thompson Park and/or Kobeelya.
 Status: No progress.
-Provide a range of housing that accommodates the aged within and around the town centre.
+Provide a range of housing that accommodates the ages within and around the town centre.
 Status: This objective is currently met but Council will continue to explore future opportunities.
-1.3 Safety and security Plan for Indigenous police officer recruitment or a local Indigenous community patrol.
-Status: Subject to WA Police resourcing.
+1.3 Safety and security Plan for indigenous police officer recruitment or a local indigenous community patrol.